 I was only in Manarola for a very brief stopover, before then getting the train to Riomaggiore which was also really fast, and I arrived there within a few minutes It’s slightly confusing as the train stops inside a tunnel, so if you’re not paying attention you could risk missing your stop!
 Similarly to Manarola you have to walk through a bit of a tunnel to get out of the station and into town.
 To see the best views in Riomaggiore you have to follow the signs that point towards the harbour and the ferries, and you will get this beautiful view of the coloured houses of Riomaggiore!
 As it was the last town that I was visiting and I had time before my train I decided to get an ice cream and enjoy it in the sun, before boarding on my last train and heading back to La Spezia.

 Have you ever been to Cinque Terre?
 What did you think of it?
 Let me know in the comments below!
 Overall I really enjoyed my day there; I hiked 17km along the Sentiero Azzurro surrounded by Mediterranean vegetation and with beautiful views over the sea.
 The towns were all really pretty, and I had some great focaccias and ice creams in all of them!
 Don’t forget to check out the video for the full footage of this beautiful destination, and I’d definitely recommend adding Cinque Terre to your next Italy trip!
-If you still can’t get enough of Cinque Terre, check out this guide to Cinque Terre and its vineyards.
+If you still can’t get enough of Cinque Terre, check out these incredible photos of Cinque Terre and this guide to Cinque Terre and its vineyards.